- Have Confidence-#1 attribute

 Bassmaster Elite Tournament

-Most anglers start in their local Bass Clubs or fishing tournaments that teach an angler that is trying to learn the ropes in tournament fishing.
-This is how most guys start out locally and advance up to the next level of professional bass fishing.
+Most anglers start in their local Bass Clubs or fishing tournaments that teach an angler who is trying to learn the ropes in tournament fishing.
+This is how most guys start locally and advance up to the next level of professional bass fishing.
 First bass fishing in tournaments building skills in Local-State-National Competitions.

-To move through, you need to learn technology, and gear, make a name for yourself, and earn money for equipment and entry fees in tournaments in order to fish with the elite.
+To move through, you need to learn technology, and gear, make a name for yourself, and earn money for equipment and entry fees in tournaments to fish with the elite.
 There are no sponsors for fishing gear at this point in your career unless you are turning heads which takes tournament wins which takes money.

 So a slow, steady pace while winning works well.
 Learning tips on the fishing industry and the business end by meeting the pros who are experienced on both sides of the industry that is fishing and how to carry yourself in the corporate world.

-In order to be sponsored which is necessary, you need an education in that part of being a pro angler.
+To be sponsored which is necessary, you need an education in that part of being a pro angler.
 Product Development, it’s all about the business of bass fishing especially to become a Bassmaster.

 How Long It Take To Become a Professional Bass Fisherman to learn the fishing industry, the skills, and the technology that is the college of fishing.